ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/2-Install.md

 ### 10.)
 Playing the List

-- Launch the game via MO2.
+Launch the game via MO2.
 Using the drop-down at the top right, switch the program to be launched to either the Vulkan or DX version of the game, depending on which has better performance/compatibility with your system.
 Everything else should work like normal!
 Always launch the game this way to prevent Steam from forcing updates.
 Do not launch the game via Steam or BG3MM.

 ### 11.)
 In Game Settings

 :::caution
 You must change Animation Level of Detail to High in your Visual Settings.
 Otherwise, any heads added or changed by mods will suffer from visual bugs and animation issues.
+Any/all other graphics settings can be changed according to your PC specs.
 :::

-- You should begin a new game on Custom Difficulty to have the same experience Listonomicon was play tested for.
-Custom mode has been modified to replace the default settings with the Listo-intended experience.
+You should begin a new game on Custom Difficulty to have the same experience Listonomicon was play tested for.
+[Custom mode has been modified](https://www.nexusmods.com/baldursgate3/mods/9310) to replace the default settings with the Listo-intended experience.

 ### 12.)
 [Better Hotbar 2](https://www.nexusmods.com/baldursgate3/mods/2417?tab=description)